Liuhongzhi2018/LearningforIELTS/SpeakingP1_30.md

 30.4 Where do you usually keep things you need?

 I usually keep my most important things and the things I use most often at hands such as small baskets or boxes.
 I create a place for almost everything and I don't like to leave things everywhere.
-Generally, everything I need has its own storage box because I want to keep things in order把.
+Generally, everything I need has its own storage box because I want to keep things in order.
 So, in this way, I find things more easily if I need them.